What is Heart Failure?

 - Fast heartbeat

-How can I care for a loved one with Heart Failure?
+How to care for someone with Heart Failure

-Caring for a loved one with Heart Failure can be challenging.
-Learning about Heart Failure will make it easier to take care of your loved one.
+Caring for someone with Heart Failure can be challenging.
+Learning about Heart Failure will make it easier to care for that person.

-Your loved one's doctor or primary care provider may make a plan to manage your loved one’s symptoms.
+The doctor or primary care provider of someone with Heart Failure may make a plan to manage their symptoms.
 The treatment plan may include medication and lifestyle changes.
-Support your loved one by helping them follow their treatment plan.
+Support that person by helping them follow their treatment plan.

 Eat Healthy Foods